Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 78:
 - By ML500.
-- Reference to the "Empress of Light" from Terraria.
+- Remake inspired by Empress of Light, from Terraria.

 ufo 79:
 - By ML500.
-- Reference to the "G keyboard skeleton" meme.
+- Remake based on a skeleton yelling at a keyboard / "G" meme.

 ufo 80:
 - By Aleiz21.